sp4wn-owner/Spawn/Spawn-VR/README.md

 - Secure
     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your own security locally thus eliminating any potential access to your device(s) in the event of a security breach on Spawn or your own network.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
 Update the security parameters in the robot's client.js file or on Spawn.

-## Steps:

-### Create accounts
-- On [Spawn](https://sp4wn.com), create at least one account for your robot.

-### Update Robot-UI
-- Edit the client.js file to include your username and password.
-The VR-UI will automatically log in as a guest.

-### Open index.html files
-- Open the index.html file for the Robot UI in a web browser.
-While the Robot UI can be run locally, the VR UI requires HTTPS.
-You can test the VR UI using the [portal](https://spawn-vr.onrender.com)

-### Start the robot's stream
-- Click the "Start" button to connect your robot to Spawn.

-### From the VR-UI connect to your robot
-- Enter your robot's username and click the "Spawn" button to connect to your robot.

-### Update your accounts on Spawn
-- Deposit/withdraw tokens